 11 Lopez, to appear, argues that EAs in (5) merge as Specs of an Init(iation)P in the event structure (see Ramchand 2008), above nP.
-Throughout, my representations are simplifications.
+As noted in section 1.3, my representations are simplifications.

 2.2 Possessor agreement